-Indicator 9.3.2LS The strategies and actions prevent damage and avoid risks\ to High Conservation Values\, even when the scientific information is incomplete or inconclusive, and when the vulnerability and sensitivity of High Conservation Values\ are uncertain.
+Indicator 9.3.2 The strategies and actions prevent damage and avoid risks\ to High Conservation Values\.

+Indicator 9.3.3 When the scientific information is incomplete or inconclusive, and when the vulnerability and sensitivity of High Conservation Values\ are uncertain, the precautionary principle is applied in the strategies and actions to avoid risks\ on HCVs.